 What Does an Employment Attorney Do?

 Employment attorneys control the relationship between employers and employees.
 We make sure that employers maintain their side of the employment agreement in accordance with state and federal laws, and we make sure employees maintain their side of the employment agreement as well.
 There’s a lot more that goes into employment law than wrongful termination cases.
-At Mark P. Carey P.C. our employment attorneys represent employees and counsel them through the legal process, whatever it may be.
+At Carey & Associates, P.C. our employment attorneys represent employees and counsel them through the legal process, whatever it may be.

 How Can an Employment Attorney Help Me?